mariabeatrizsilva/PerceptualTAA/README.md

 # PerceptualTAA

-A research toolkit for investigating the perceptual foundations of Temporal Anti-Aliasing (TAA) through systematic parameter analysis and quality metric evaluation.
+Code used for project investigating the perceptual foundations of Temporal Anti-Aliasing (TAA) through systematic parameter analysis and quality metric evaluation.

 ## Overview